mdesai005/SE-SaaS/articles/solution-engineering-SaaS/README.md

 ### **Option 2: Recent Project Presentation**
-If you are planning to present your project it will NOT be equally weighted as what you do with Oracle SaaS Cloud.
+If you are planning to present your project it will NOT be equally weighted as what you do with our provided business process.
 Please keep that in mind when selecting the project as we are suggesting it only as a secondary preference.
-If you use powerpoint to start, please keep your presentation to approximately 3 Slides.
+If you use powerpoint to start, please keep your presentation to approximately 6 slides maximum.

 **Guidelines for Project walkthrough**
 - What was customer business challanges?